Prince Amukamara: Professional career

+Pre-draft

 Prior to his senior season at Nebraska, a National Football League (NFL) scouting service gave Amukamara a 7.3 rating, which was tied for the highest among 1,400 college seniors that were graded.
 Sports Illustrated described him as being "physical, possessing solid football speed and top ball skills."
 They later gave a him a first round grade after other NFL scouts had named him one of the best two seniors in all of college football.
 He was projected to be a first round draft pick by the majority of NFL draft experts and scouts.
 Amukamara received an invitation to the NFL combine and completed all of the required positional and combine drills.
 On March 10, 2011, he participated at Nebraska's pro day along with teammates Niles Paul, Roy Helu, Alex Henery, Eric Hagg, Dejon Gomes, and 12 others.
 He opted to only perform positional drills for team representatives and scouts who attended.
 Amukamara was ranked as the second best cornerback prospect in the draft by NFLdraftscout.com, NFL analyst Mike Mayock, and NFL analyst Brian Billick.